bonepl/ChromaLeague/README.md

 * Chroma enabled keyboard

 ## Running
-Simply download [the latest Chroma League release](https://github.com/bonepl/ChromaLeague/releases/latest), unpack and run it by executing `chroma-league.bat`.
+Simply download [the latest Chroma League release](https://github.com/bonepl/ChromaLeague/releases/latest), unpack and run it by executing `run-chroma-league.bat`.

 **Chroma League** will automatically detect when you join the game and start running integrations.